robcowell/4ktool/4kampf.Web/SOINTU_WASM.md

 ### Envelope Sync Not Working

-- Ensure song has been loaded into WASM module
+- Ensure song has been loaded and compiled (envelope data is pre-rendered)
-- Check that `getEnvelopeSync` is being called during render loop
+- Check that `preRenderedBuffer` and `envelopeData` are populated after compilation
-- Verify envelope data was generated during song compilation
+- Verify envelope data is being read from the pre-rendered buffer during playback

+### Progress Bar Not Updating

+- Check browser console for progress messages (`"DEBUG: Render progress: X%"`)
+- Ensure progress bar container is visible (not `display: none`)
+- Verify `updateProgress()` function is being called (check console logs)
+- Check that CSS allows the progress bar to expand (no `max-width: 100%` constraint)

+### Audio Not Playing

+- Check that `audioBuffer` and `envelopeData` are present in the compile result
+- Verify `preRenderedBuffer` is populated after `loadSong()` completes
+- Check browser console for audio processing errors
+- Ensure audio context is not suspended (may require user interaction)

 ## References